Supple, Janice I. 1935-2020

 She was preceded in death by her parents and husband.

-In lieu of flowers, the family suggest memorial donations to Mount St. Scholastic, Attn: Sister Mary Agnes, 801 S. 8th Street Atchison, KS 66002.
+In lieu of flowers, the family suggest memorial donations to Mount St. Scholastic, Attn: Sister Mary Agnes 801 S. 8th Street Atchison, Kansas 66002.

 Online guest book and obituary at www.meierhoffer.com.
 As published in the St. Joseph News-Press.